LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Libraries have events in them.
 Plymouth ones are listed on their website, and account for almost a third of all pages on the Council website.

 An online script runs each day, searching the website for library events and updating a data file held online.
 This data is then also used in the library finder.
-Like choosing facilities, someone can search for the nearest library offering code clubs.
+Like with choosing facilities, someone can search for the nearest library offering code clubs.

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-events.png" alt="A screenshot of filtering a list of libraries by events offered and displaying when the next event is"/> <figcaption>Filtering Plymouth Libraries by those offering Adult Coding Groups</figcaption> </figure>